huonw/rust-resource-management/slides/slides.md

 problems.

-Memory safety is a crucial building block for any other form of correctness, and violations can result in, at bestm a segfault, or at worst memory corruption and security vulnerabilities.
+Memory safety is a crucial building block for any other form of correctness, and violations can result in, at best, a segfault, or at worst memory corruption and security vulnerabilities.

 For low-level and high-performance programming, C and C++ are typical